What are Specified Adult Childcare credits?

 What other information may be useful to us?

 It is the person who has claimed the child benefit who may be able to give up the NIC credits.
-This is normally the mother, but may not be.

 Other people who might claim the credits include the partner of the child benefit claimant.
 They would claim on form CF411A.